kyverno/website/content/en/docs/Kyverno CLI/_index.md

 Test Summary: 1 tests passed and 0 tests failed
 ```

-In the following policy test, a `validate` policy rule ensures that Pods isn't allowed to access the host namespaces except for those named `important-tool*` in the `delta` namespace.
-This is achieved by creating a Policy Exception and defining its file path in the `exceptions` field in the Test manifest.
-It is expected that resources that violate the policy rule but match policy exceptions will be skipped.
+In the following policy test, a `validate` rule ensures that Pods aren't allowed to access host namespaces.
+A Policy Exception is used to exempt Pods and Deployments beginning with the name `important-tool` in the `delta` namespace from this rule.
+The `exceptions` field is used in the Test manifest to declare a Policy Exception manifest.
+It is expected that resources that violate the rule but match policy exceptions will be skipped.
 Otherwise, they will fail.

 Policy manifest (`disallow-host-namespaces.yaml`):